-The catch is that the byte array is going to be large - the T-Mobile G1 has a 3-megapixel camera, and future hardware is more likely to have richer hardware than that.
+The catch is that the byte array is going to be large.
 Writing that to flash, or sending it over the network, or doing just about anything with the data, will be slow.
 Slow is fine...so long as it is not on the UI thread.